 Your body will cope with the treatment and recovery in its own way.
 It is important not to compare yourself to others.

 Some people experience late side effects.
 These are problems that develop months or years after treatment finishes.
 They may result from scarring to parts of the body or damage to internal organs.
 Talk to your doctor about whether you are at risk of developing late effects and what you can do to help prevent them.
 Managing the side effects of treatment can feel overwhelming, but there are many sources of support.

 How complementary therapies can help

-Complementary therapies are widely used alongside conventional treatments, and may include acupuncture, mindfulness meditation, tai chi, and art therapy, among others.
-Complementary therapies may help you manage side effects of treatment, increase your sense of control, decrease anxiety and improve your quality of life.
+Complementary therapies are widely used alongside conventional treatments and may include acupuncture, mindfulness meditation and art therapy, among others.
+They may help you manage side effects of treatment, increase your sense of control, decrease anxiety and improve your quality of life.

 Let your doctor know about any complementary therapies you are using or thinking about trying.
 Your doctor may be able to refer you to a qualified therapist who is experienced in working with cancer survivors and understands the role of complementary therapies in cancer care.